DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 Metasploit modules are software written in Ruby that the Metasploit Framework uses to preform a specific task
 \([reference](https://docs.rapid7.com/metasploit/modules#:~:text=A%20module%20is%20a%20piece%20of%20software%20that%20the%20Metasploit%20Framework%20uses%20to%20perform%20a%20task%2C%20such%20as%20exploiting%20or%20scanning%20a%20target.)\).

-Let us first look at the different kinds of modules there are and the uses of each one.
+The first thing that you should know is what the different kinds of modules are, as each one gives them different sets of functionality.
+What type of module you define it as also give us an idea of what it should be used for.

+In the cases of our Exploit we are going to want to include a payload to gain further access to the system, so it should be an MSF::Exploit class of module.
+Then in the case of out DOS/DDOS module we would want it to be a MSF:Auxillary class of module as no payload is going to be used or needed.

 ### Different types of Modules
-There are three different types of modules.
+There are different types of modules, the different types and their characteristics are listed below.
+The two main modules we are concerned with are the Auxiliary and Exploit modules.
+This is because in our case we want to make both a DOS/DDOS and Exploit module for the vChat server.

 1. **Exploit Modules**
     * They Executes a sequence of commands to target a specific vulnerability found in a system or application.
     * They take advantage of a vulnerability to provide access to the target system.
     * Examples include buffer overflows, code injections and web application exploits
 2. **Auxiliary Modules**
     * They do not execute a payload